tech-med/medlearnity.com/src/content/blog/usmle-step-2-cs-testing-suspended-covid-19-response/index.md

 ---

-title: "USMLE Step 2 in COVID-19: Testing Suspended"
+title: 'USMLE Step 2 in COVID-19: Testing Suspended'
 pubDate: 2020-04-11
 categories:
-  - "medlearnity-news"
+  - 'medlearnity-news'
 tags:
-  - "usmle"
+  - 'usmle'
-  - "usmle-step-2"
+  - 'usmle-step-2'
-  - "usmle-step-2-cs"
+  - 'usmle-step-2-cs'
-  - "usmle-step-2-cs-suspension"
+  - 'usmle-step-2-cs-suspension'
-  - "usmle-step-2-testing-suspension"
+  - 'usmle-step-2-testing-suspension'
-description: "USMLE Step 2 in COVID19: Testing Suspension in Place Until May 31, 2020 & What This Means for Examinees"
+description: 'USMLE Step 2 in COVID19: Testing Suspension in Place Until May 31, 2020 & What This Means for Examinees'
 ---

 **USMLE Step 2 in COVID-19: Testing Suspension in Place Until May 31, 2020 & What This Means for Examinees**